OlgaMaciaszek/crac-db-refresh-scope/README.md

 ## Introduction

-In this sample, we've added a user-created `DataSource` bean which uses a password from external configuration source defined using `spring.config.import` property.
+In this sample, we've added `org.springframework.cloud:spring-cloud-starter` to the pom, and a `@Configuration` class user-created `DataSource` bean which uses a password from external configuration source defined using `spring.config.import` property.
 Frequently, users point this to a  [Spring Cloud Config Server](https://docs.spring.io/spring-cloud-config/reference/4.1/server.html), but in this example we're just using a file (`dev.yml`).

 Thanks to adding the `@RefreshScope` annotation on the `@Configuration` class and the `@Bean` definition, if the data in the external configuration source changes between creating checkpoint and restoring the image, `RefreshScopeLifecycle` will be triggered under the hood and the `DataSource` bean will be recreated with new values (in the case of this sample, new `password` value).
 You can read more about Refresh Scope on restart [here](https://docs.spring.io/spring-cloud-commons/reference/4.1/spring-cloud-commons/application-context-services.html#_refresh_scope_on_restart).